 In October, Jill, 77, had the HomeStay system fitted in her house as part of a study.

-“Since having this system installed I’m much happier and more confident that if something did happen to me someone would find me and I wouldn’t be left lying in pain for days.”
+“Since having this system installed I’m much happier and more confident that if something did happen to me, someone would find me and I wouldn’t be left lying in pain for days.”

-Describing the system as “absolutely amazing”, Jill, whose sons live in Boston, Melbourne and Sydney and can’t always be around, says despite the scale of her home and the challenging layout, the technologies provide astonishing coverage.
+Describing the system as “absolutely amazing”, Jill, whose sons live in Boston, Melbourne and Sydney and can’t always be around, said despite the scale of her home and the challenging layout, the technologies provide astonishing coverage.

 “Everywhere I could fall, everywhere I could go, every corner of the house is covered.

 “It’s amazing, you just wouldn’t believe the areas, even the garage.”

 Jill is well-aware of the terrible outcomes that can occur if people fall and are not found promptly, but the system has given her peace of mind.

 “Especially with the stairs, even though I am extremely careful, there was always that fear.
 That’s gone now.”

 Technology for older people has advanced far beyond panic buttons, and now HomeStay’s smart homes are using apps, mobile tablets, home assistants like Alexa, artificial intelligence, and bed, door and window sensors to help seniors remain independent.